dapr/quickstarts/CONTRIBUTING.md

 - Tools or libraries or protocols that are open source, free software, or commercially licensed.

 **Thank You!** - Your contributions to open source, large or small, make projects like this possible.
 Thank you for taking the time to contribute.

+### Updating Quickstarts for new releases of Dapr
+1. Create a PR to create a new branch of of `master` named `release-<version>`, e.g. `release-1.3`.
+This is the right place to put version dependent quickstarts, any stabilization work in the endgame of a release.
+[Example branch](https://github.com/dapr/quickstarts/tree/release-1.13).
+2. Create a PR to change to the global Dapr runtime version in `/.github/env/global.env` to be used by Dapr CLI in all CI/CD actions and tests.
+[Example PR](https://github.com/dapr/quickstarts/pull/976)
+3. Analyze checks/tests and push on maintainers to revert or address any breaks to existing quickstarts.
+4. Ensure clean tests that match stability in `master`.

+This branch is now ready to release and/or take incoming PRs for new Quickstarts.

+### Adding a new Quickstart
+TODO

+### Authoring tests for new Quickstarts
+TODO

+### Troubleshooting tests
+TODO

+### Cutting a release of quickstarts
+1. Change to the release branch created above.
+2. Make sure the matching runtime and CLI versions are set to match intent in `global.env` file
+3. Create a new [Tag](https://github.com/dapr/quickstarts/tags) from this release branch in the form of v.M.mm-rcN, e.g. `v1.13-rc1`.
+4. After the final RC is promoted to a full release, create a new Tag dropping the RC, e.g. `v1.13.0`.
+5. Create a new [Release]() in the form of `v1.13` and reference the tag from last step.
+Note the releases have convention of no dot releases (e.g. v1.13.0) unless patched (e.g. v1.13.1).
+Include highlights and changelist in the release notes, and double check that contributors get credit.

 ## Code of Conduct